zicodeng/ztopia-ui/README.md

 [![Join the chat at https://gitter.im/ztopia-ui/Lobby](https://img.shields.io/gitter/room/badges/shields.svg)](https://gitter.im/ztopia-ui/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-It's not just another UI library.
+> It's not just another UI library.
 It's an entire world.

+Getting tired of viewing your website with just one basic theme across pages?
+Well, you are not alone.
+Most UI libraries on the market do not support multiple themes.
+It has always been time-consuming and challenging for companies to build multi-themed websites.
+This is why we are creating Ztopia UI. **Ztopia UI is a React UI library built with multi-theming in mind**.
+We aim to deliver UI components with easy-to-use API so that you can enjoy different lookings of your awesome websites without any overhead.

 ## Documentation